top of page

 One of our participants said it beautifully: “Intelligence ends where ideology begins.”

-I actually even had a weird experience of this this week: In my son's group chat a mother was sharing her disappointment that she couldn't join a political rally.
-Another of the mothers consoled her: 'Don't worry.
-Luckily we will have many more occasions to fight for peace!
-You'll just join next time!'
+I had a weird experience of this this week.
+In my son's group chat, a mother was sharing her disappointment that she couldn't join a political rally.
+Another mother consoled her: "Don't worry.
+Luckily, we will have many more occasions to fight for peace!
+You'll just join next time!"

-And that is the case isn't it?
-As long as you're determined to fight you need someone or something to fight against.
-The overlooked element was the delight that they were experiencing.
+And that is the case, isn't it?
+As long as you're determined to fight, you need someone or something to fight against.
+The overlooked element was the delight they were experiencing.
 Only having a villain in a war allowed them the emotions they gained from believing they have to fight for peace.

 Integrity asks simpler questions: